Note: This embedded video resides on the official Alaska Public Lands Information Centers YouTube channel

 1. Identify yourself.
 Let the bear know you are a human.
 Talk to the bear in a normal voice.
 Wave your arms.
 Help the bear recognize you.
 If a bear cannot tell what you are, it may come closer or stand on its hind legs to get a better look or smell.
 A standing bear is usually curious, not threatening.
 You may try to back away slowly diagonally, but if the bear follows, stop and hold your ground.

 2. Don't run.
 You cannot outrun a bear.
 They have been clocked at speeds up to 35 mph, and like dogs, they will chase fleeing animals.
 Bears often make bluff charges, sometimes to within 10 feet of their adversary, without making contact.
 Continue waving your arms and talking to the bear.
 If the bear gets too close, raise your voice and be more aggressive, bang pots and pans, use noisemakers, and never imitate bear sounds or make a high-pitched squeal.

-3. Surrender.
-If a brown bear actually touches you, fall to the ground and play dead.
-Lie flat on your stomach, or curl up in a ball with your hands behind your neck.
+If a brown bear is acting defensively (like protecting a cub or food) fall to the ground and play dead.
+Lie flat on your stomach, place your hands behind your neck, and spread your legs for stabilization.
 Typically a brown bear will break off its attack once it feels the threat has been eliminated.
 Remain motionless for as long as possible. if you move, a brown bear may return and renew its attack and you must again play dead.
-If you are attacked by a black bear, fight back vigorously, and use defensive pepper spray if you have it.
+If the attack continues, fight back.

 1. Avoid surprising bears; look for signs of bears in the area and make plenty of noise.
 2. Avoid crowding bears; respect their "personal space."
 3. Avoid attracting bears through improper handling of food or garbage.
 4. Plan ahead, stay calm, identify yourself, and don't run.